 Leo Rey Yanson tightens grip over PH’s largest bus firm but rival siblings fight on

-Rival factions of the feuding Yanson clan—which owns the country’s largest bus transport company—held simultaneous but separate board meetings over the weekend, with each side seeking to assert their influence over the multibillion peso Bacolod-based enterprise.
+MANILA, Philippines — Rival factions of the feuding Yanson clan — which owns the country’s largest bus transport company — held simultaneous but separate board meetings over the weekend, with each side seeking to assert their influence over the multibillion-peso Bacolod-based enterprise.

-Control and physical possession of the Yanson Group of Bus Companies, however, remained firmly in the hands of the group led by youngest sibling Leo Rey Yanson, who was reelected last Sunday as chair and president of subsidiary Bachelor Express Inc.
+Control and physical possession of the Yanson Group of Bus Companies, however, remained firmly in the hands of the group led by youngest sibling Leo Rey Yanson who was reelected on Sunday as the chairman and president of subsidiary Bachelor Express Inc.

-During the meeting, Olivia, Leo Rey, Ginnette Dumancas, Charles Dumancas, Rey Ardo, Arvin John Villaruel, Anita Chua, Daniel Nicolas Golez, Hernan Omecillo, Danny Lorenton and Alfredo Ligo Jr. were reelected as members of the Bachelor Express board.
+During the meeting, Olivia Yanson, Leo Rey Yanson, Ginnette Dumancas, Charles Dumancas, Rey Ardo, Arvin John Villaruel, Anita Chua, Daniel Nicolas Golez, Hernan Omecillo, Danny Lorenton and Alfredo Ligo Jr. were reelected as members of the Bachelor Express board.

-The Yanson Group is a family-controlled business that operates an estimated 4,000 buses around the country through its seven subsidiaries.
-Bachelor Express is one of the three subsidiaries serving Mindanao.
+The Yanson Group is a family-controlled business that operates an estimated 4,000 buses through its seven subsidiaries.
+Bachelor Express is one of the three subsidiaries serving the island of Mindanao.
 The other two are Mindanao Bus Transport Inc. and Rural Transit Mindanao Inc.

 Other subsidiaries include Vallacar Transit Inc., Ceres Transport Inc., Southern Star Bus Transport Inc. and Sugbo Transit Inc.

-The company said there were outstanding warrants for the four estranged Yanson siblings for alleged carnapping, grave coercion, perjury and falsification of documents issued by Bacolod City courts.
+The company said there are outstanding warrants for the four estranged Yanson siblings for alleged carnapping, grave coercion, perjury and falsification of documents issued by Bacolod City courts.

-Meanwhile, the Yanson Four also held the annual meeting of Mindanao Star Bus Transport Inc. in Cagayan de Oro City presided by Carlo Joaquin Narvasa as proxy for Ricardo Jr., who is his faction’s president and chair of the company board.
+Meanwhile, the Yanson Four also held the annual meeting of Mindanao Star Bus Transport Inc. in Cagayan de Oro City presided by Carlo Joaquin Narvasa as proxy for Ricardo Yanson Jr, who is his faction’s president and chairman of the company board.

 “It was attended by stockholders representing 99.99 percent of the outstanding capital stock of the corporation,” a statement issued by the camp said.

-Roy, Emily and Ricardo Jr. were elected by the shareholders as members of the board of directors for 2021-2022.
+Roy Yanson, Emily Yanson and Ricardo Jr. were elected by the shareholders as members of the board of directors for the year 2021-2022.